intel/llvm/sycl/doc/InternalEnvironmentVariables.md

 # Internal Environment Variables

-**Warning:** the environment variables described in this document are used for development and debugging of DPC++ compiler and runtime.
+**Warning:** the environment variables described in this document are used for development and debugging of DPC++ compiler and runtime, or for interaction with other tools.
 Their semantics are subject to change.
 Do not rely on these variables in production code.

 | Environment variable | Values | Description |
 | -------------------- | ------ | ----------- |